asncreativeagency-web/ASN-cr/IMPLEMENTATION_SUMMARY.md

 ## 🎯 What Has Been Implemented

-I've successfully created a complete website for ASN Creative Agency.
+I've successfully created a complete website for ASN Creative Agency, including a comprehensive careers page for intern hiring.
 Here's what's been built:

 ## 🚀 How to Use